wix-incubator/node-workshop/02-exercises/02-todomvc-client/README.md

      needed to check the serving of the HTML and CSS.
 1. If you want to try the app, just do `npm start`, and navigate to http://localhost:3000/.
-Instead of `npm start`, you can also do `npm start:watch` to enable "hot reloading" of server code.
+Instead of `npm start`, you can also do `npm run start:watch` to enable "hot reloading" of server code.

 ## Done?
 Continue to [the last exercise](../03-todomvc-server/README.md).